run-ai/docs/docs/platform-admin/aiinitiatives/org/scheduling-rules.md

 5. Click **SAVE**

 !!!
-You can not delete rules inherited from the department from the project set of rules
+You cannot delete rules inherited from the department from the project's set of rules
 ## Using API

 Go to the [Projects](https://app.run.ai/api/docs#tag/Projects/operation/create_project) API reference to view the available actions